Andrew Wan

-Andrew Wan Siu-kin (born 7 June 1969) is the former vice-chairman of the Democratic Party and a former member of the Kwai Tsing District Council for Shek Yam constituency.
+Andrew Wan Siu-kin (尹兆堅; born 7 June 1969) is the former vice-chairman of the Democratic Party and a former member of the Kwai Tsing District Council for Shek Yam constituency.
 He was elected in the 2016 Hong Kong Legislative Council election through New Territories West.

 Career

 Born in Hong Kong in 1969, Wan graduated from the City University of Hong Kong with a Bachelor of Social Science (BSocSc) in Social Work, studied at the University of Essex from 2006 and graduated with Bachelor and Master of Arts in Sociology.

 In 2002, he joined the pro-democracy Neighbourhood and Worker's Service Centre (NWSC) as the assistant of legislator Leung Yiu-chung and ran in the 2003 District Council elections, defeating the pro-Beijing Democratic Alliance for Betterment of Hong Kong (DAB) in Shek Yam and was re-elected in 2007.
 He partnered with Leung Yiu-chung in the 2004 Legislative Council election in the second place and helped Leung to win a seat the LegCo although he was not elected himself.

 Wan quit the NWSC in 2008 and joined the Democratic Party in 2009.
 In the 2014 party leadership election, he was elected as Vice-Chairman of the Democratic Party.

 In the 2015 Hong Kong district council elections, he lost his seat in the Kwai Tsing District Council to newcoming Democratic Alliance for the Betterment and Progress of Hong Kong Li Sai-lung in Shek Yam in the Kwai Tsing District Council with a margin of 54 votes.
 He was elected in the 2016 Hong Kong Legislative Council election through New Territories West.
 In the 2019 Hong Kong local elections he was re-elected to the Shek Yam seat, from which he resigned on 11 May 2021, citing the national security case he had been charge with and nine other criminal cases.